MUSKI2005/Face_Recognition_SNN/README.md

 # Face_Recognition_SNN
-# This file comprises the insights of the project.
+# This file comprises the insights of the project (SNN Model).